 The ICRC in Yemen

 The ICRC is helping civilians affected by conflict and other violence in several of Yemen’s governorates, where a difficult humanitarian situation has compounded the suffering of communities already affected by a weak economy and limited infrastructure.
+In 2013, the ICRC enhanced its protection activities for civilians, notably those caught in the fighting between armed groups.

 Restoring family contacts